bxparks/AceTime/USER_GUIDE.md

 The `isUtc()`, `isDst()` and `setDstOffset(TimeOffset)` methods are valid *only* if the `TimeZone` is a `kTypeManual`.
 Otherwise, `isUtc()` and `isDst()` return `false` and `setDstOffset()` does nothing.

+The `getZoneId()` returns a `uint32_t` integer which is a unique and stable identifier for the IANA timezone.
+This can be used to save and restore the `TimeZone`.
+See the section on `ZoneManager` below.

 The `printTo()` prints the fully-qualified unique name for the time zone.
 For example, `"UTC"`, `"-08:00", `"-08:00(DST)"`, `"America/Los_Angeles"`.